 Somerville-Cambridge Elder Services (SCES) is encouraging people to get the Coronavirus vaccine.
 We are also providing reliable information about the vaccine on the following topics:

-- Do I need a COVID booster shot?
+- Should I get a COVID booster shot?

 - Should I wear a mask if vaccinated?